How Much Do Saxophone Lessons Cost?

 In-person vs Online Lessons

-Unfortunately, pre-recorded lessons cannot be compared to the quality of live one-on-one lessons where the teacher can customize the lesson material just for you, provide live feedback on your playing in real time, and help you become better at practicing and performing.
-Any saxophone student who is interested in becoming a concert saxophonist is better off looking for live 1-on-1 lessons, such as the $30 half hour lessons offered through Lesson With You.
+Unfortunately, pre-recorded lessons cannot be compared to the quality of live one-on-one lessons where the teacher can customize the lesson material, provide feedback on your playing in real time, and help you become better at practicing and performing.

 How to Find the Most Affordable Saxophone Lessons